 In this article, we’re exploring the strengths and weaknesses of Stitch Fiddle when it comes to drawing charts and graphs for crochet.
 This article is part of a series for crochet designers.
 Read more articles here.

 If you’ve ever tried searching for software to create charts for crochet, knitting or cross stitch, you’ve definitely stumbled upon Stitch Fiddle.
-But what’s it good for and how can you make the best of it for your crochet design business?
+But what is it good for and how can you make the best of it for your crochet design business?

 Today we’re exploring all that Stitch Fiddle has to offer (and what it doesn’t), its features, some snapshots, and a big list of pros and cons.

-If you are interested in finding out more about other types of software you can use to create crochet charts, stick around and sign up for my updates (here), as I’m working on another article where I explore the pros and cons of various other applications for crochet charts.
+If you are interested in finding out more about other types of software you can use to create crochet charts, check out the rest of the articles in this series about software for drawing crochet charts.

 About Stitch Fiddle